FLORIDA CPO CLASS CHANGES AND CANCELLATIONS DUE TO HURRICANE IRMA – 9/7/17

-If you are unable to make it ANY of these classes due to the snowstorm, you are able to transfer to another date and location at no charge.
-We do not know if our office will be staffed tomorrow, Tuesday, March 14, 2017.
-If you cannot make it to class and wish to transfer, you can call our office and leave a message, or email us at firstname.lastname@example.org.
-Emails will be checked even if our office is not staffed tomorrow.
+If you are unable to make it ANY of these classes , you are able to transfer to another date and location at no charge.
+You can call our office, or email us at firstname.lastname@example.org.
+Stay safe!

 NEW OSHA STANDARD AFFECTING POOL BUILDERS – 3/3/17